NDAs: What are they, and why are they so important?

 Many times, some or all of this information has not yet been released to the public, but needs to be made available to the actors for the purposes of auditioning and recording.
 Some projects may use "working titles" or "code names" to try to prevent leaks, but there's only so much that can still be kept hidden when you're actually working on the job.
 You can think of this as being trusted with secret information for the express purposes of doing your job properly---and you don't want to do or say something to break that trust.

-You may be asking, "Why do companies care so much whether or not a voice actor announces they're working on a project?"
-For one, the companies want to be fully in control of when and how information is distributed regarding their properties.
+For one, the clients want to be fully in control of when and how information is distributed regarding their properties.
 They may not have announced the production is even being localized or worked on yet.
 If they decide to release a cast list, they want to be able to do so on their own terms and timeline in order to promote the project accordingly.
 And spoilers or any plot giveaways can be a risk, too (sometimes a mere character's existence in a game is considered a spoiler, especially if it's part of upcoming DLC content.)
 And while this is a very unfortunate circumstance, it does occasionally happen that an actor needs to be recast midway through the recording process, so allowing them to have announced a role before recording is completed can create a messy situation.

 kotaku.com/leaked-documents-reveal-that-fallout-4-is-real-set-in-1481322956

-While the provisions of an NDA usually state that an actor can even be sued for leaking information, the chances of this happening are extremely rare.
+While the provisions of an NDA usually state that an actor can even be sued for leaking information, the chances of this happening are actually quite rare.
 However, violating this agreement, even as an honest mistake, can result from anything from a serious reprimand to even being blacklisted from working with a particular company or studio again.
-As you can see in the second example, even in the case where an actor realizes their mistake and deletes the post or comment immediately, once it's screenshotted, it's there forever.
+As you can see in the above example, even in the case where an actor realizes their mistake and deletes the post or comment immediately, once there's a screenshot, it's there forever.

 - Make sure your character is released!
 In video games, characters may be recorded early for the purposes of DLC or later implementation in the game.
 If the game is already out, but your particular character hasn't been released yet, you can be considered as breaking NDA for leaking the fact that the character is or may be coming to the roster.

 - Make sure it's actually your voice.
-95% of the time, it will be...but unfortunately, sometimes an actor will record an entire character, the client will later decide it's not quite what they have in mind, and they will bring in someone else later to replace all of the dialogue.
+The grand majority of the time, it will be...but unfortunately, sometimes an actor will record an entire character, the client will later decide it's not quite what they have in mind, and they will bring in someone else later to replace all of the dialogue.
 Because the original actor completed the session and got paid for it, they will often have no idea they were recast.
-For example, I saw a game I recorded for get released and was excited to announce my character...but thankfully before I said anything, I looked up gameplay videos only to find my character was recast to a friend of mine (through no fault of my own - we had a great session, but the client decided to go in a different direction after the fact--it happens!), and I had no idea.
-I'm sure glad I looked it up before saying anything, because how embarrassing would it be to announce that you play a certain role only to find out that you...actually don't after all?
+If there is any doubt, it never hurts to double-check, because how embarrassing would it be to announce that you play a certain role only to find out that you...actually don't after all?

 What about if the trailer or demo comes out and someone recognizes my voice?